StarPlayrX/bigmac/README.md

 7. select your newly erased JHFS+ disk.
 8. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times
 9. on the 4th or 5th reboot, once you see unsupported CPU, hold down the power button. sometimes holding down the option-key works. (this will repeat endlessly on Mac Pro 3,1)

+## Pre Install Notes
-10. The Preinstall script runs in memory.
+1. The Preinstall script runs in memory.
 It does not physically touch the installer.
 If you reboot before running the Big Sur installer app/task, you will need to run the Preinstall script again.
-11. Because the preinstall script runs in memory, do not attempt run the preinstall twice in the same boot session.
+2. Because the preinstall script runs in memory, do not attempt run the preinstall twice in the same boot session.
 This will cause major delays when opening the Big Sur install app/task.

 ## Post Install script (Required for Mac Pro 3,1 Early 2008)